 April Fools is anything but reality, it’s a prank, the opposite of the truth.
 Egypt, the Pharaoh, its power and grandeur were an illusion.
 The Exodus was that telling jubilant shout of “April Fools!” when we realize it was all a trick, it’s not true and not real.

-There’s a whole literature in Chassidic texts that remind us that the world as we know it, reality as we see it, the one that holds us in its grasp – that isn’t the true reality.
-It’s a facade, its fake, it only seems real until there’s an Exodus, mentally and emotionally, that frees us from this enslavement.
+There’s a whole body of literature in Chassidic texts which explains that much of the world as we experience may not be the full reality.
+The world as we know it, the reality that holds us in its grasp, may not be all that it appears to be.
+Elements of it may just be a facade, a fearsome paper-tiger, an overwhelming fiction.
+It seems real and inescapable until there’s an Exodus, mentally, emotionally, and/or spiritually, that frees us from this enslavement.

 (Disclaimer: Chassidus actually does see the world as real, in fact, it’s where the ultimate purpose of creation plays out.
 But the world’s own narrative, its dictates, its false sense of control, its concealment of the divine within – that part is fake.
 That’s the prank.
 Our mission is to reveal the deeper truth hidden within our world).